aisbergg/docker-arch-aur-makepkg/README.md

 > Linux Kernel Headers

-Package that provide deeper system functions and therefore need the linux kernel headers to be build should be avoided.
+Packages that provide some system functionality and require the linux kernel headers to be build, should be avoided.

 > Signature issues